Bun Cheatsheet

 What is Bun used for?

 Bun is primarily used for fast javascript runtime and bundler.
-It was created by Jarred Sumner in 2022 and follows the runtime paradigm.
+It was created by Jarred Sumner in 2022.
+It follows the runtime paradigm.

 Is Bun hard to learn?